Turkey strikes Kurdish rebels in Iraq

 DIYARBAKIR, Turkey Turkish warplanes and artillery pounded Kurdish rebels in northern Iraq for a second night, hours after the rebels mounted attacks on security forces in southeastern Turkey.

-The Turkish raids, the first against rebels holed up in the mountains of northern Iraq in more than a year, mark a stark escalation of the 27-year-old conflict after the collapse of efforts towards a negotiated settlement.
+The Turkish action, the first against rebels holed up in the montains of Northern Iraq in over a year, marks a stark escalation of the 27-year-old conflict after the collapse of efforts towards a negotiated settlement.

 The Turkish military said on Friday warplanes had attacked 28 Kurdistan Workers Party (PKK) targets on Thursday in the areas of Qandil mountain, Hakurk, Avasin-Basyan and Zap.

-"In coordination with the air operation, intense artillery fire was directed at 96 targets identified in the same areas," the General Staff said in a statement.
+"In coordination with the air operation, intense artillery fire was directed at 96 targets identified in the same areas," according to a General Staff statement.
 "Activities in the fight against terrorism will continue decisively at home and abroad."

-The military released cockpit footage showing blasts and billowing smoke as laser-guided missiles slammed into targets described as PKK shelters, stores and anti-aircraft sites during raids which drew criticism from Baghdad.

-"Our position is clear: we reject violations and overstepping of borders.
-This issue cannot be resolved through military action," Iraq's Deputy Foreign Minister Labeed Abbawi told Reuters.
-"Iraq should have been informed about this to find other ways to resolve this escalation."
+At least 12 warplanes had taken off late on Thursday from an air base in Diyarbakir, in southeastern Turkey, according to a Reuters witness.

-The military had bombarded rebels a day earlier in response to a spate of rebel attacks in recent months and an ambush on Wednesday that killed nine servicemen.
+The military had bombarded rebels a day earlier in response to a spate of rebel action in recent months and an ambush on Wednesday that killed nine servicemen.

-"There were no PKK casualties in the shelling that continued last night," PKK spokesman Roj Welat told Reuters.

-On Thursday night the PKK, designated a terrorist group by Turkey, the United States and the European Union, carried out simultaneous attacks in Turkey's southeastern Siirt province.
+On Thursday night, the PKK, designated a terrorist group by Turkey, the United States and the European Union, carried out two simultaneous attacks in Turkey's southeastern Siirt province, security sources said.

-Rebels besieged a paramilitary gendarmerie post in Eruh, with rocket launchers and rifles, killing two officers and wounding four soldiers.
-Two PKK fighters were killed in subsequent clashes, security sources said.
+Militants fired rocket launchers and rifles in an onslaught on a paramilitary gendarmerie post in Eruh, killing two officers and wounding four soldiers.
+Two PKK fighters were killed in subsequent clashes.

 In the nearby district of Pervari, rebels wounded four civilians during similar attacks on security installations.

-The guerrillas also clashed with troops in eastern Tunceli province and one PKK militant was killed, sources said.
+The guerrillas also clashed with security forces in eastern Tunceli province overnight and one PKK militant was killed, security sources said.
+Helicopters brought military reinforcements to the area.

 Prime Minister Tayyip Erdogan heralded an apparent change in strategy on Wednesday, saying the government's patience had run out and those who do not distance themselves from terrorism would "pay the price."